-- Its customers, who buy the products and services that the business sells. - ✓ Its employees, who provide services to the business and are paid wages and salaries and provided with a broad range of benefits, such as a retirement plan, health and medical insurance, workers' compensation, and unemployment insurance. - Its suppliers and vendors, who sell a wide range of things to the business, such as legal advice, electricity and gas, telephone service, computers, vehicles, tools and equipment, furniture, and even audits. - ✓ Its debt sources of capital, who loan money to the business, charge interest on the amount loaned, and have to be repaid at definite dates in the future. - Its equity sources of capital, the individuals and financial institutions who invest money in the business and expect the business to earn profit on the capital they invested. - ✓ The government, or the federal, state, and local agencies that collect income taxes, payroll taxes, and property taxes from the business.
+- ✓ Its customers, who buy the products and services that the business sells. - ✓ Its employees, who provide services to the business and are paid wages and salaries and provided with a broad range of benefits such as a pension plan and paid holidays. - ✓ Its suppliers and vendors, who sell a wide range of things to the business, such as legal advice, electricity and gas, telephone service, computers, vehicles, tools and equipment, furniture, and even audits.

+- ✓ Its debt sources of capital, who loan money to the business, charge interest on the amount loaned, and have to be repaid at definite dates in the future. - ✓ Its equity sources of capital, the individuals and financial institutions who invest money in the business and expect the business to earn profit on the capital they invest. - ✓ The government agencies that collect income taxes, payroll taxes, value-added tax, and excise duties from the business.